 Solen Fast Cap

 According to common Audiophile wisdom, using a cap like Solen in signal carrying duties earns you a one way ticket to the Audiophile Hall-of-Shame.
-Well, surprise-surprise.
+Well, surprise, surprise.
 Maybe using Solen caps is not the Audiophile faux-pas it is made out to be.
 The Solen can best be described as inoffensive but not particularly inspiring.
 On the plus side, it is smooth and pleasant.
 You can listen to it and fall asleep.
-Comparisons to the other caps show that the Solen looses some low level information, with high frequency air and information being most obviously affected.
+Comparisons to the other caps show that the Solen loses some low level information, with high frequency air and information being most obviously affected.
 The overall outcome is not life threatening and Solen would probably do fine for limited budget projects.
 In the test set-up, it fared better than the Mundorf M-Cap.
 Sonically, its second from the bottom of all the caps here on test.
 To put things in perspective, given its almost giveaway cost, you could do a lot worse.

 Ampohm Paper-in-Oil Tin Foil